Varad-gz/pc-components-shopping/README.md

 PC Components Shopping is an e-commerce website for purchasing PC hardware and other accessories.
 It connects PC vendors to customers and provides an easy-to-navigate UI for all users.

+This project is developed as part of my SYBBACA (Second Year Bachelor of Business Administration in Computer Application) curriculum.

 ## Getting Started